FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/manual_installation_steps/t_install_sentinel_zos.md

 To create an overflow file (LOGGER) that is available for all SYSPLEX partitions, in the Coupling Facility Resource Manager (CFRM) add the following structure (`&userstr`) to the coupling data set.

 **Example**

-     The following is an example of a structure definition:
-    STRUCTURE NAME(&userstr)
-    SIZE(6000)
-    INITSIZE(1200)
-    REBUILDPERCENT(30)
-    PRELIST(FACIL02,FACIL01)

-     The following is an example of a logstream definition:
-    DEFINE LOGSTREAM NAME(&LGRID)
-    STRUCTNAME(&userstr)
-    &Userstr is the structure name
-    &LGRID is the logger file name

 > **Note:**
 >